ArctosDB/documentation-wiki/_documentation/collecting-event.markdown

 edit forms; it may not be created during the data entry process.
 This field is useful for locating pre-created collecting event information, and may be useful when specimens share an event but are not entered sequentially, such as hosts and parasites.
+The existence of an event nickname will prevent automated merger and deletion.

 ## Verbatim Locality